Fulcrom Finance

 Short Positions

-Set it at a price level below the market price where you wish to close the trade and take profit
+Set it at a price level below the entry price where you wish to close the trade and take profit

 Set it at a price level

-• above the market price where you wish to close the trade and avoid further losses, and
+• above the entry price where you wish to close the trade and avoid further losses, and

 • below the liquidation price to prevent liquidation instead of just closing position